Headaches - New Treatment

-There is also Ergots such as Cafergot, which has caffeine.
+There are also Ergots such as Cafergot, which has caffeine.
 Caffeine can sometimes stop a migraine if you can get a cup of coffee in you before the migraine gets a good start.
 I worked with a girl that used that method very effectively.
 Also there is Isometheptene (Midrin).
 Of course, your physician will discuss these options with you.
-I finally found Maxalt to the most effective for me.
+I finally found Maxalt to be the most effective for me.

 There is also a natural migraine treatment that you may find on the internet.
 One I have heard about is feverfew, but there are some possible side effects and allergic reactions.
 I would always discuss anything I was going to take with my doctor.
 This hub is for information purposes only and not to recommend any particular treatment.

 Study of People with Migraines with Auras

 There are some new statistics that link migraines, particularly those with auras, to increased death from cardiovascular disease and hemorrhagic strokes, according to the findings of two large studies.
 The researchers do emphasize that the overall risk is still low.
-The results of the first study was published in the Boston Medical Journal.
+The results of the first study were published in the Boston Medical Journal.

 In the first study completed in Iceland, they assessed the impact migraine episodes in 18,725 men and women born between 1907 and 1935.
 The study cohort was part of the Reykjavik Study, which was started in 1967, by the Icelandic Heart Association to prospectively study cardiovascular disease in Iceland.
 Participants were followed for 40 years, until the end of 2007.
 Overall there were 10,358 deaths, 4,323 from cardiovascular disease and 6,035 from other causes.